etiennebacher/tidypolars/tests/testthat/_snaps/explicit_namespace-lazy.md

     Condition
       Error in `mutate()`:
-      ! `tidypolars` doesn't know how to translate this function: `year()` (from package `data.table`).
+      ! `tidypolars` doesn't know how to translate this function: `year()` (from package `data.table`). i You can ask for it to be translated here: <https://github.com/etiennebacher/tidypolars/issues>.

 # error message when function doesn't exist in environment